For the first page of this review of Disney’s All-Star Music Resort, click here.

 It combines the loveliness of its courtyard, nearness to Melody Hall, and distance from pool noise into the better choice among the two preferred areas here.
 Like Calypso, you’ll find both standard rooms and family suites here.

 After the Jazz Inn, you’ll see the Rock Inn on your right.

-…the Broadway Hotel on your left, with a charming little garden right at the edge of the parking lot…
+It has a charming little garden right at the edge of the parking lot.

 Country Fair is ahead…